openpassphrase/opp/docs/source/architecture.rst

 The user-facing front-end planned for the future is expected to interact with the OpenPassPhrase backend through the API.
-A tpical flow consists of calling the ``users`` endpoint to register a new user, then calling the ``login`` endpoint to obtain a JSON Web Token (JWT).
-The token is then added to every request's headers for requests to all the other endpoints.
+A tpical flow consists of calling the ``users`` endpoint to register a new user, then calling the ``login`` endpoint to authenticate and obtain a JSON Web Token (JWT).
+The token should be added to every request's headers for requests to all other endpoints.
+For more information refer to the full `JWT specification
-Additionally, a passphrase header must also supplied with every request.
+<https://tools.ietf.org/html/rfc7519>`_.
+Additionally, a passphrase header
+must also supplied with every request.
 This value will be used to encrypt and decrypt the secrets.

 Backend
 -------